 Thousands of store owners are hungry for conversions, so you need to step up and make your store more compelling than the alternatives.

 Let’s say you’re planning to launch an eCommerce store soon, or you’ve already launched one and you’re in the early stages of trying to make it work.
-You have your core details figured out — the name of the brand, the products you’ll sell, what niche you’re going to target, etc. — but you’re intimidated by the intense competition of the online marketplace (as you should be).
+You have your core details figured out — the name of your brand, the products you’ll sell, the cost of developing an eCommerce store, what niche you’re going to target, etc. — but you’re intimidated by the intense competition of the online marketplace (as you should be).

 There are currently more online retail merchants jockeying for position than ever before.
 The COVID-19 pandemic caused major problems throughout most industries, but the eCommerce world was able to carry on mostly untouched — and this has led to record-breaking profits.
 Throw in the ease of entry and the amount of free time people had during lockdown (particularly those furloughed or fired) and you have a recipe for countless new sellers.